-Pursuant to Rule 720(5) of the Catalist Rules, the information as set out in Appendix 7F to the Catalist Rules relating to Mr Luk Siu Fung, Mark and Mr Chau King Fai, being the Directors who are retiring and being eligible, offer themselves for re-election at the forthcoming AGM, is set out below:
+Pursuant to Rule 720(5) of the Catalist Rules, the information as set out in Appendix 7F to the Catalist Rules relating to Mr Chan Andrew Wai Men, Mr Lam Chun Hei, Justin and Mr Alexander Shlaen, being the Directors who are retiring and being eligible, offer themselves for re-election at the forthcoming AGM, is set out below:

-Name of Director Mr Luk Siu Fung, Mark ("Mr Luk") Mr Chau King Fai ("Mr Chau") Date of appointment 1 April 2020 9 May 2019 Date of last re-appointment (if applicable) - 23 October 2019 Age 31 58 Country of principal residence Hong Kong Hong Kong The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Luk as a Director of the Company was recommended by the NC and the Board has accepted the recommendation, after taking into consideration Mr Luk's qualifications, skills, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
-The re-election of Mr Chau as a Director of the Company was recommended by the NC and the Board has accepted the recommendation, after taking into consideration Mr Chau's qualifications, skills, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
+Name of Director Mr Chan Andrew Wai Men ("Mr Chan") Mr Lam Chun Hei, Justin ("Mr Lam") Mr Alexander Shlaen ("Mr Shlaen") Date of appointment 7 November 2014 12 August 2021 1 February 2015 Date of last re-appointment (if applicable) 23 October 2019 23 October 2019 Age 54 26 58 Country of principal residence Hong Kong Hong Kong Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The re-election of Mr Chan as a Director of the Company was recommended by the NC and the Board has accepted the recommendation, after taking into consideration Mr Chan's qualifications, skills, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
+The re-election of Mr Lam as a Director of the Company was recommended by the NC and the Board has accepted the recommendation, after taking into consideration Mr Lam's qualifications, skills, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
+The re-election of Mr Shlaen as a Director of the Company was recommended by the NC and the Board has accepted the recommendation, after taking into consideration Mr Shlaen's qualifications, skills, expertise, past experiences and overall contribution since he was appointed as a Director of the Company.
 Whether appointment is executive, and if so, the area of responsibility Executive.
-Mr Luk is responsible for overseeing operating activities of the Group, and assisting the CEO in overall strategic planning and business development.
-Non-executive Job Title (e.g. Lead ID, AC Chairman, AC member etc.) Chief Operating Officer AC, NC and RC member Professional qualifications Nil Responsible officer for type of regulated activities under the Hong Kong Securities and Futures Commission Working experience and occupation(s) during the past 10 years 1 April 2020-Present Executive Director and Chief Operating Officer of the Company 2016-2018 Executive Director Affluent Partners Holdings Limited 2015-2016 Associate Director Alternus Capital Holdings Limited 2017 - current Managing Director, Responsible Officer and Sponsor Principal Grand Moore Capital Limited 2009 - 2017 Executive Director Value Convergence Holdings Limited
+Mr Chan is responsible for overall strategic planning, overall management and business development of the Group.
+Executive.
+Mr Lam is responsible for overseeing operating activities of the Group, and assisting the Executive Chairman in overall strategic planning and business development.
+Non-executive Job Title (e.g. Lead ID, AC Chairman, AC member etc.) Executive Chairman Chief Operating Officer NC and RC Chairman, and AC member Professional qualifications Nil Nil Nil